-Because there are so many causes of canine miscarriage, the treatment will vary and depending on the cause, their may also be permanent long-term health consequences for the mother.
+Because there are so many causes of canine miscarriage, the treatment will vary and, depending on the cause, there may also be permanent long-term health consequences for the mother.
 For example, dogs who contracted Brucellosis or a uterine infection will not be able to give birth normally in the future, if at all.
 Other dogs who experienced pregnancy losses due to causes such as genetic defects or a hormone imbalance should be able to cope with normal pregnancies in future, with the correct management and precautionary measures.

 Routine ultrasound scans and blood tests will help to keep check of litter viability whilst making sure that the mother’s hormone and endocrine levels are all in check.
 The earlier that blood tests identify abnormalities, the earlier medication or supplements can be given to the mother to prevent miscarriage.

 Dogs who have experienced pregnancy loss(es) due to bacterial or parasitic infections should be treated with antibiotics a soon as the infection comes to light.
 Ideally, the female dog should be tested before becoming pregnant to rule out infection.
 Unfortunately, there are often no visible symptoms, so if the dog becomes infected during pregnancy there is little that can be done to pre-empt a miscarriage.
 However, you can ensure your dog avoids any risky foods, drinks or locations where there may be a high prevalence of bacteria or parasites – keep a close eye on her and don’t let her stray too far if you aren’t convinced it’s safe.

 After the incident, it is crucial to provide your dog with the necessary treatment, such as antibiotics, and closely monitor her health.
 Additionally, she will require plenty of rest.
 Losing her puppies can be mentally and physically draining for her.
 She might still experience physical discomfort, such as stomach cramps, and she will need time to grieve for her loss.